2 children hospitalized due to baby formula shortage - NewsBreak

 “These are young children who have health conditions and special medical needs that have specific dietary requirements,” Corkins said in a statement obtained by The Hill.
 “Their bodies did not adapt well to the new formula type and they required treatment via IV fluids and supplemental nutrition.”

-Corkins added that pediatric experts at the hospital were “making multiple substitutions throughout a child’s care to ensure that their nutritional needs are met.”Here’s the latest on the baby formula shortage
+Corkins added that pediatric experts at the hospital were “making multiple substitutions throughout a child’s care to ensure that their nutritional needs are met.”‘It’s a little scary’: Rochester parents dealing with baby formula shortage

 “This can be a complicated and cumbersome process and is extremely difficult for parents to navigate on their own,” he said, noting that parents should contact their child’s pediatrician in the event they have formula-related questions.